Fortification: 19th century

 During the 18th century, it was found that the continuous enceinte, or main defensive enclosure of a bastion fortress, could not be made large enough to accommodate the enormous field armies which were increasingly being employed in Europe; neither could the defenses be constructed far enough away from the fortress town to protect the inhabitants from bombardment by the besiegers, the range of whose guns was steadily increasing as better manufactured weapons were introduced.
 Therefore, since refortifying the Prussian fortress cities of Koblenz and Köln after 1815, the principle of the ring fortress or girdle fortress was used: forts, each several hundred meters out from the original enceinte, were carefully sited so as to make best use of the terrain and to be capable of mutual support with neighboring forts.
 Gone were citadels surrounding towns: forts were to be moved some distance away from cities to keep the enemy at a distance so their artillery could not bombard said urbanized settlements.
 From now on a ring of forts were to be built at a spacing that would allow them to effectively cover the intervals between them.

 The arrival of explosive shells in the 19th century led to yet another stage in the evolution of fortification.
-Star forts did not fare well against the effects of high explosives and the intricate arrangements of bastions, flanking batteries and the carefully constructed lines of fire for the defending cannon could be rapidly disrupted by explosive shells.
+Star forts did not fare well against the effects of high explosives - intricate arrangements of bastions, flanking batteries, and the carefully constructed lines of fire for the defending cannon could be rapidly disrupted by explosive shells.

 The ditch and counterscarp of Fort Delimara.
 Built in 1878, Delimara was built as a typical polygonal fort ditches and counterscarps made to be very deep, vertically sided, and cut directly into the rocks.

 Worse, the large open ditches surrounding forts of this type were an integral part of the defensive scheme, as was the covered way at the edge of the counterscarp.
 The ditch was extremely vulnerable to bombardment with explosive shells.

 In response, military engineers evolved the polygonal style of fortification.
 The ditch became deep and vertically sided, cut directly into the native rock or soil, laid out as a series of straight lines creating the central fortified area that gives this style of fortification its name.